-costs also depends on the time scale over which agents establish market presence.
+In our model, we further recognize that, in an intertemporal setting, the magnitude of participation costs depends on the time scale over which agents establish market presence.
 For costs of the same nature, e.g., costs of gathering and processing information or raising capital, they can be substantially higher when less time is allowed.
 If we interpret c and c_m in the model as these same costs of participation, paid on the spot and ex ante, respectively, it is reasonable to assume that c is higher than c_m .

 If, however, the nature of the ex ante and spot costs are different, c_m can be higher than c.
 For example, if c_m is the cost to set up operations to become a market maker while c is merely the cost of occasional trading, then we would expect c_m to be much higher than c.
 In this case, however, the market maker expects to trade many times down the road.
 He has to weigh the total cost c_m with the total benefit from all his future trades.
 For a trader, he weighs the cost c for each of his trade.
-If a market maker trades frequently, as he should, on a per trade basis, his cost should be lower.9 Since our model has only one trading cycle, the costs c_m and c should be interpreted as costs for each trade.
+If a market maker trades frequently, as he should, on a per trade basis, his cost should be lower.
+Because our model has only one trading cycle, the costs c_m and c should be interpreted as costs for each trade.
 Thus, we expect $c_m < c$.

-We also note that our use of the term "market makers" is broader than its most common use.
-In addition to designated dealers in a market, we also include agents who maintain an active presence in the market and provide liquidity as market makers such as trading desks and hedge funds.
+Our use of the term "market makers" is broader than its most common use.
+In addition to designated dealers in a market, we include agents who maintain an active presence in the market and provide liquidity as market makers such as trading desks and hedge funds.

-It is well recognized that more capital in a market tends to reduce the risk aversion of marginal investors (e.g., Grossman and Vila (1992)) and thus improves the supply of liquidity.
+More capital in a market tends to reduce the risk aversion of marginal investors (see, e.g., Grossman and Vila, 1992) and thus improves the supply of liquidity.
 In our setting, all agents have constant risk aversion and the amount of capital each of them has does not matter.
 But the participation of more agents brings in more capital and lowers the effective risk aversion of market makers as a group (which is their average risk aversion divided by the total number of them).
-In this sense, the number of market makers in our model is effectively playing the same role as the amount of total capital in the market.
+In this sense, the number of market